mpascualach/feedback-explainer/README.md

 # Feynman
 An interactive platform to help developers teach themselves about blockchain programming

-(Note: there is a problem with the API calls in the deployed version that I am currently trying to fix)
+(Note: there is a problem with the API calls in the deployed version that I am currently trying to fix.
+Stand by for updates.)

 ## Description